-14.7.3.12 file_copy_from_remote_source
+14.7.4.12 file\copy\from\remote\source

-Ensure that a file or directory is copied from a policy server
+This is a bundle to ensure that a file or directory is copied from a remote source

 Note: This method uses CFEngine file copy protocol, and can only download files from the policy server.
-To download a file from an external source, you can use HTTP with the file_download method.
+To download a file from an external source, you can use HTTP with the file\download method.